Panthera onca mesembrina: Reanalysis

-Later analysis by Argentine paleontologist Angel Cabrera in 1934 led him to conclude that some of the bones were from Neomylodon and that the name "Iemish listai" was invalid, as it was used to refer to these erroneously assigned fossils and iemisch.
-Cabrera noted that the bones were near identical to those of jaguars, but their size was greater than that of any known jaguar.
-Due to "Iemish listai" being unusable, Cabrera proposed a new name, Panthera onca mesembrina, with the incomplete skull (MLP 10-90) as the holotype.
-The subspecies name mesembrina means "southern" after the discovery of its fossils in Patagonia.
-Unfortunately the skull MLP 10-90 was lost, but was illustrated by Cabrera and Roth.
-Cabrera stated that the jaguar may have been seen or hunted by native peoples, pointing out a pathology on the skull matching those characteristic of arrow wounds.
-More fossils were later found at the cave, including feces, and described during the 20th century.
-Several other caves across Chilean and Argentine Patagonia produced additional fossils, including those of juveniles and elderly individuals.
+In 1934, an analysis by Argentine paleontologist Angel Cabrera concluded that some of the bones described were from Neomylodon, a synonym of Mylodon.
+Furthermore, he stated that because Iemish was a title used for the mythical beast recorded by Ameghino and for the Neomylodon material, the name should be considered invalid.
+He went on to note that the bones were near identical to those of modern jaguars, though size was greater than that of any known jaguar.
+Due to "Iemish listai" being unusable, he proposed a new name, Panthera onca mesembrina, with the incomplete skull (MLP 10-90) selected as the holotype (name-bearing) specimen.
+The subspecies name mesembrina derives from the Greek word mesembrinos, which translates to "southern".
+This is due to the origin of the fossils, which come from Patagonia in southern Argentina.
+The holotype was subsequently lost, but both Cabrera and Roth published illustrations of it.
+Cabrera stated that the jaguar may have been seen or hunted by native peoples, stating that a pathology on the skull matched those characteristic of arrow wounds.
+More fossils were later found at the cave, including feces.
+Caves across Patagonia produced additional fossils, including those of juveniles and elderly individuals.
 In a cave near Sofia Lake, many isolated specimens from juveniles were unearthed.

 A 2016 study of a mitochondrial DNA sequence obtained from bones attributed to P. onca mesembrina found that they represented those of a true jaguar, but belonged to a mitochondrial lineage highly divergent from those found in living jaguars.
 This supported its validity and independence from other P. onca subspecies.
 However, in 2017 morphological research of the holotype and other remains by Chimento et al instead referred it to the lion relative Panthera atrox.
 This conclusion has seen acceptance by some authors.
 In his 2020 thesis, researcher Nicholas Freymueller argued that this could be a case of Bergmann's rule, as traits correlated with larger body size were used to justify the synonymy in Chimento et als study.
 In 2024, it was suggested that the validity of subspecific assignments on both P. o. mesembrina and the North American P. o. augusta remains unresolved, since both fossil and living jaguars show a considerable variation in morphometry.